dvdzkwsk/react-redux-starter-kit/README.md

 So why not just disable HMR?
 Well, as a further explanation, enabling `react-transform-hmr` in `.babelrc` but building the project without HMR enabled (think of running tests with `NODE_ENV=development` but without a dev server) causes errors to be thrown, so this decision also alleviates that issue.

 ### Vendor Bundle
-You can redefine which packages to treat as vendor dependencies by editing `vendor_dependencies` in `~/config/index.js`.
+You can redefine which packages to treat as vendor dependencies by editing `compiler_vendor` in `~/config/index.js`.
 These default to:

 ```js
 [